Community Service Programs

 The program spanned one year, starting in late August, and students scheduled service hours around their curriculum, about eight to 12 per week.
 Upon the successful completion of 300 hours of community service, each student received the Segal AmeriCorps Education award of almost $1,200 to be applied towards tuition or qualifying student loans.

-Although the SISPA program was dissolved as of the 2013-14 academic year, the University of the Arts is enabling those students who had been selected to move forward with their intended community service by creating a comparable in-house program: UArts Community Scholars.
-Each scholar will volunteer with his/her respective partner organization, keep track of his/her service hours, and upon successful completion of the expected hours, will receive a grant via institutional funds.
+Although the SISPA program was dissolved as of the 2013-14 academic year, the University of the Arts is continuing to enabling students to participate in community service by offering a comparable in-house program: UArts Community Scholars.
+Each scholar volunteers with his/her respective partner organization, keeps track of his/her service hours, and upon successful completion of the expected hours, will receive a grant via institutional funds.

 SAMPLING OF PARTNER ORGANIZATIONS